alexmchen0/.dotfiles/README.md

 # dotfiles
 Simple, custom configuration files for vim, tmux, and zsh.
-For easy setup of dev environment on new machines.
+For easy setup of development environment on new machines.

-Heavily inspired by (i.e. largely copied from) https://github.com/Parth/dotfiles
+Heavily inspired by (i.e. largely copied from): https://github.com/Parth/dotfiles

 ## Installation

-Once the repo is cloned, execute the deploy script:
+Once the repo is cloned in the home directory, execute the deploy script:
 ```
 ./deploy
 ```